KhronosGroup/SYCL_Reference/source/iface/device-selector.rst

     - Selects device according to implementation-defined heuristic or host device if no device can be found.
   * - ``gpu_selector``
-    - Select a GPU
+    - Select a GPU.
   * - ``accelerator_selector``
-    - Select an accelerator
+    - Select an accelerator.
   * - ``cpu_selector``
-    - Select a CPU device
+    - Select a CPU device.
   * - ``host_selector``
-    - Select the host device
+    - Select the host device.

 Create a device selector by copying another one.